Cores-ts/fundingbox.spaces.faqs/articles/profile-preferences/How-to-change-your-password.md

+---
+id: how-to-navigate
+title: How to change your password
+sidebar_position: 8
+tags:
+  - Profile Preferences
+---

 Click on your avatar picture on the top-left corner of the left-side menu panel.
 In the drop-down menu that appears, click on Manage my account.
 Select Security.